Gross polluters and vehicles' emissions reduction: Supplementary Information

-We also simulate the impact of a massive shift to remote working on the reduction of vehicles’ CO$_2$ emissions in the three cities (Figure \ref{fig:homeworking}), again finding that the reduction of the emissions is more effective when the home workers are gross polluters: in this case, the remote working of the top $1\%$ gross polluters lead to the same reduction reached if they were $\sim4\%$ random vehicles.
-Again, the growth of this reduction is well described by a \textit{Generalised Logistic Function}, whose parameters slightly change with the city and are shown in Table \ref{tab:logistic_fit_homeworking}.
+We also simulate the impact of a massive shift to home working on the reduction of vehicles’ emissions in the three cities (Supplementary Figure \ref{fig:homeworking}).
+We find that the reduction of the emissions is more effective when the home workers are gross polluters: in this case, the remote working of the top $1\%$ gross polluters leads to the same reduction reached if they were $\approx4\%$ random vehicles.
+Again, the growth of this reduction is well described by a GLF, whose parameters slightly change with the city (see Supplementary Table \ref{tab:logistic_fit_homeworking}).